xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/installing_modules_from_the_marketplace.md

     Any addons that are already installed and enabled in your store will be marked as "**Enabled**".
     ![mktplce_enabled.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/mktplce_enabled.png)

-4. Depending on whether your chosen addon is free or commercial, use one of the following methods:
+4. Depending on whether your chosen addon is free or paid, use one of the following methods:

     _Free modules_:
     Select the addon for installation by clicking **Install** below to the addon name (It is possible to select more than one module on the page).